Paying your taxes

 Filing an annual tax return

 After each calendar year, you can file a tax return.
 If your income is based solely on gainful employment, you are not required to file a tax return.
 However, filing such can in many cases result in a refund of overpaid tax.
 You will receive the application forms required in each tax office or in your town hall.
-The deadline for filing the tax return usually ends in May of the following year, but no later than December 31st.
+We recommend that you enquire about and observe the deadline for submission for your tax return.
 You can also complete the German tax forms from your home country if you have already returned home.
 Once the tax office has processed your tax return, you will be issued with a tax assessment notice (Steuerbescheid) stating the size of your tax refund.

 Since the filing of a tax return is for laymen not a straightforward undertaking, it is advisable to consult a tax adviser - “Steuerberater”.
 The fee depends on the amount of your taxable income.
 On the homepage of the German tax consultant association is a list of all German tax consultants.